-Reference Date: 16-May-2014
+Reference Date: 11-November-2014

 FOOD SECURITY SNAPSHOT

-Food security concerns persist in Karamoja region
+Food security concerns persist in parts of Karamoja region

-A prolonged lean season in Karamoja region calls for sustained humanitarian assistance
+Pockets of acute food insecurity in Karamoja region calls for sustained humanitarian assistance

 agencies are currently providing emergency food assistance.